 Go for a ride on one of the pirate ships run by Hakone Sightseeing Boats, and you'll be treated to some amazing scenery.
 Stopping at the ports of Moto-Hakone, Togendai, and Hakone-machi, you can sightsee and visit attractions on the lakeshore.

 If you would rather explore the lake at a more leisurely pace, there are also swan paddle boats available for hire.

 One of the biggest destinations around Ashinoko is Hakone Shrine.
 The iconic red torii gate can be seen from boat tours, standing right on the lakeshore, but the rest of the shrine is hidden by forest.
 The main buildings of the shrine are painted a striking red.

 Explore the former summer palace of the Imperial Family

-Located between Moto-Hakone and Hakone-machi on the southern shore of Ashinoko is the Hakone Detached Palace, which once served as the summer palace for the Japanese Imperial Family.
-Although all that remains of the palace itself is a small building with a beautiful park known as Onshi Hakone Park surrounding it, offering many walking trails with scenic views of the lake.
+Located between Motohakone and Hakonemachi on the southern shore of Ashinoko is the Hakone Detached Palace, which once served as the summer palace for the Japanese Imperial Family.
+The site is now a beautiful park known as Onshi Hakone Park with many walking trails and scenic views of the lake.